Democrat Ralph Northam Wins Virginia Governor Race

 FAIRFAX, Va. — Democrat Ralph Northam handily defeated Republican Ed Gillespie in the Virginia governor race on Tuesday in a contest that was being closely watched for signs of the national electorate's mood.

-With 99 percent of the vote counted, Northam had 54 percent and Gillespie trailed with 45 percent and he conceded in a speech last night to his supporters several hours after the polls closed and wished the incoming governor all the best.
+With 99 percent of the vote counted, Northam had 54 percent and Gillespie had 45 percent.
+Gillespie conceded in a speech last night to supporters several hours after the polls closed and wished the incoming governor all the best.

 In his victory speech, Northam, a doctor, made a clear reference to President Donald Trump but never mentioned him by name.